dominik-jakovljevic/Blog/We're back - Network + Study Day 1.md

 The third type of topology is called the ***bus topology***.
 These were early local area networks that where the devices were connected by a coaxial cable.
 It is a simple topology but it is really prone to errors.
 If only one part breaks, the entire network is shut.

 A really popular topology that is used in larger networks is the ***mesh topology***.
 Each device has multiple links to the same place.
 These are mostly used in the wide area networks (WANs).

+A really common type of topology is what we call a ***hybrid topology***.
+Most modern day networks are hybrid topologies which means they are a mix of the topologies above.